Mature Masculine

 In the passive direction, intuition is ignored or distrusted.

-• You override clear inner signals because you can't "prove" them.
+• We override clear inner signals because we can't "prove" them.

-• You defer to outside authorities rather than your own sense.
+• We defer to outside authorities rather than our own sense.

-• You feel cut off from your deeper knowing.
+• We feel cut off from our deeper knowing.

-The Wounded Child tells himself he's being rational and careful.
+The Wounded Child tells himself he's being rational.
 Underneath lies old pain—times when trusting himself led to hurt.

 Near Enemies of Intuition